Explainable AI by BAPC -- Before and After correction Parameter Comparison: A new XAI approach: BAPC

-The interpretation of the AI-correction of the prediction due to the presence of a deviation from the base model (a perturbation), is expressed as the difference of the fitted parameters $\theta$ and $\theta'$.
-The surrogate of the AI-model $\mathcal{A}_\xi(X_n)=\widehat{\varepsilon}$ is given by the difference of the two base models.
-In order to determine the correct sign of this correction, it is considered what mimics the action of the correction, i.e., what needs to be added to the linear model $f_\theta$ instead of $\widehat{\varepsilon}$.
-If $f_{\theta'}$ represents the data after removal of what the AI-model predicts (Step 3: $Y'=Y-\varepsilon$), then passing from $Y'$ to $Y$ represents the contamination of the data with the perturbation needing correction.
-Therefore, the passing from $f_{\theta'}$ to $f_\theta$ represents this contamination at the level of the base model.
-The precise definition of the surrogate model of the AI-prediction $\widehat{\varepsilon}$ is therefore defined by the following definition.
+The region $\N(X_n)$ in Step (3) is typically, assumed to be a star domain with center point $X_n$, that is, for each point $x\in \N(X_n)$ all points on the line segment from $X_n$ to $x$ are contained in $\N(X_n)$.
+We explicitly emphasize that Equ.~(\ref{eq:step_2}) already gives the corrected prediction for $X_n$.
+The third step of BAPC does not aim to further correct this prediction but merely to {\em interpret} the correction of the AI-model.
+The surrogate of the AI-model $\mathcal{A}_\xi(X)=\widehat{\varepsilon}$, i.e., the effect of the AI correction, is given by the difference of the two base models.
+To understand the correct sign of this correction, note that passing from $Y$ to $Y'$ corresponds to locally removing within $\N(X_n)$ the systematic error of the data which can only be captured by the AI-model.
+As however the real data contains this error, the corrected prediction of the true observations must contain the step from the corrected to the uncorrected model given by $f(X_n) - f'(X_n)$.
+In other words, the difference between $f$ and $f'$ represents this contamination on the level of the base model.
+The surrogate model of the AI-prediction $\widehat{\varepsilon}$ is therefore defined as: